richelbilderbeek/paper_critical_ai/docs/paper.md

 ## Hypothesis

-- H0: AI cannot be used for critical thinking
-- H1: AI can be used for critical thinking
+- H0: AI can be used for critical thinking

 ## Methods